 You can find this list and more information about the foods you can legally prepare in a home kitchen by visiting the website of the California Department of Public Health.

 Many home-based food businesses are intended to be small.
 California restricts cottage food businesses to an individual operator with no more than one full-time employee.
 The state also limits the amount of money a home-based food business can earn each year.
-In 2013, the limit for gross annual revenue is $35,000.
-In 2014, it is $45,000.
-After that, the limit will be set at $50,000.
-(California Health and Safety Code § 113758.)
+In 2022, the limit for gross annual revenue is $75,000 for Class A operations, and $150,000 for Class B operations.
+(California Health and Safety Code § 113758 (2022).)

 If your business is very small, running it as a sole proprietorship may be the only economically viable option.
 Keep in mind, however, that as a sole proprietor, you are personally responsible for every aspect of the business – from paying taxes to absorbing the risks of a lawsuit if your food products cause illness or injury to a customer.
 If you operate as a sole proprietor, you should purchase liability insurance to protect your personal assets (see below).